Skip to content

 Administration Building on LSSU’s Sault Ste.
 Marie campus.
 (Photo: Bobak Ha’Eri/CC BY 3.0).

-Lake Superior State University in Michigan is dealing with an IT disruption that began around Nov.
-10, with an internal email describing ransomware affecting some campus computers and servers while Moodle access remained limited as of Sunday.
+Lake Superior State University in Michigan is managing an IT disruption that began around Nov.
+10; an internal email described ransomware affecting some campus computers and servers, and Moodle access remained limited as of Sunday.

 In a campuswide message reviewed by DysruptionHub, Chief Information Officer Julie Hober said IT is responding to “a ransomware attack that is affecting some campus computers,” has temporarily isolated many systems, and is working with security partners and law enforcement to restore files safely.
 The message warned users not to engage with related communications.